megas-vanzi/megas-vanzi/README.md

 - 🌱 Right now I’m learning

-✔ React Native

 ✔ TypeScript

-- 🔭 I’m currently working on my first Mobile App
+- 🔭 I’m currently working on some projects

 - 📫 How to reach me: Just [write me an email](mailto:megas.vanzi@gmail.com)